Camping Info for Welsh Gravity Enduro Series and BNES 2019:

 1.5 – The maximum stay allowed is from Friday 09:00 through to Sunday 19:00, after which time your pitch must be vacated.

 1.6 – Size of pitch: Each pitch will allow you room for a vehicle and your tent/e-zee up/work space.
-If you require more space there will be no extra charge, please contact a member of the Events Team on arrival and we will accommodate you.

 2. Check In.